 - You can set it to a timer and forget about it.

-So, just like LED lighting, Drip Irrigation can seem a bit YIKES, but once it’s explained by someone as stupid as you are, it all makes sense.
+So, just like installing LED lighting which you can read about here, drip irrigation can seem a bit YIKES, but once it’s explained by someone as stupid as you are, it all makes sense.
 You just need an equally confused person to explain it to you.

 I am just that person.

-(There are 2 types of hoses with drip irrigation: the drip hose, which has holes in it for dripping water in the beds and the supply hose, the hose that feeds the drip hose)
+There are 2 types of tubing with drip irrigation: the drip tube (or tape), which has holes in it for dripping water in the beds and the irrigation tubing which is the hose that feeds the drip hose.

 These are what the pieces look like unassembled but laid out in order.